create-se4ai/engineering-ai-systems-course/README.md

 This particular version of the course was given as a special course at [UQAM](www.uqam.ca) in the Winter of 2023, under the slot course MGL7811 - Sujets spéciaux en génie logiciel II.
 Hence, the description below - in French - is specific to this version of the course.
 Alongside the language differences, there are other specific changes to the original material:
 1. The course was structured to be given in 15 weeks, instead of 13 weeks.
 Hence, a few new modules were added.
 2. The course was structured as a practical course, instead of research oriented.
 Students have to develop a project, which is presented at the end of the course
-        a.
-The project is developed in groups of 3-4 students and has a practical component (i.e., developing a software system) and a research component (i.e., writing a report and presenting the results).
+ * The project is developed in groups of 3-4 students and has a practical component (i.e., developing a software system) and a research component (i.e., writing a report and presenting the results).
 More details about this can be found in the [course-project](./course-project) folder.